amarnane/useful-phd-stuff/docs/working-on-a-remote-server.md

 ```
 id_ed25519          id_ed25519.pub         id_rsa      id_rsa.pub
 ```
 They are public/private pairs.
 Never share your private key.
-The public key is shared with remote systems (biginf or github) so they can check it matches the private key when you connect.
+The public key is shared with remote systems (*infserver* or github) so they can check it matches the private key when you connect.

 If no keys are present you will need to generate keys.
 The names `rsa`/`ed25519` are names of algorithms for  generate keys. `rsa` was the most common but is now quite old. `ed25519` is more secure and recommended.
 If you do use `rsa`, it is recommended to create one with higher bits.
 The commands you will commonly see are
 ```